EternalBlueFlame/EternalMediaBar/README.md

 -	Commercial usage is allowed only after you obtain an agreement from us.
 -	We reserve the right to change this license at any time with or without notice, with immediate and/or retroactive effect.
 We believe that what we ask is reasonable, so please don't try to bypass it.
 We're trying to be open and honest, and we hope people will do the same for us.
 -	Don't be afraid to experiment with the source code.
 If you break something, you can always revert by downloading it again.
--	If there's anything legal you're wondering about that wasn't answered: ask us about it.
+-	If there's anything legal you're wondering about that wasn't answered, ask us about it.
 If there's anything you don't understand or you consider confusing, please contact us about it.

 For more detailed information please read our EULA.